F5Networks/f5-ci-docs/docs/troubleshooting/kubernetes.rst

       ...
        }

-.. [#service] *Example Service referenced from* `Connect a Front End to a Back End Using a Service <https://kubernetes.io/docs/tasks/access-application-cluster/connecting-frontend-backend/#creating-the-backend-service-object>`_
+.. [#servicesrc] *Example Service referenced from* `Connect a Front End to a Back End Using a Service <https://kubernetes.io/docs/tasks/access-application-cluster/connecting-frontend-backend/#creating-the-backend-service-object>`_

 Do the service types match?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~